 2. Operating procedure

-The disclosure office is manned by two permanent confidential advisors, a man and a woman.
+The disclosure office is manned by a number of permanent confidential advisors, a mixed team with various backgrounds.
 The person reporting may decide for himself/herself with whom he/she wishes to speak.
 Both confidential advisors have a qualified deputy, so there is always someone available to talk to those people reporting.

 The disclosure office makes separate telephone numbers and e-mail addresses available to both confidential advisors.
 The response time is no more than 24 hours or one working day.
 The aim, anyway, is to be able to speak to people reporting an incident within a few hours.
 Contact, when the person reporting requires it, is by appointment, including outside of normal office hours.
 Contact can be made by e-mail, telephone or in person.